omniversereality/panda-yml/README.md

 # panda.yml

-This repo contains the yml config files to be used in $projectadmin and $serveradmin
+This repo contains the yml config files to be used in $projectadmin and $serveradmin, please read through each of them to determine what you need to do

 ## $projectadmin